Vegas’ Jack-of-all-Trades

 “The last thing we want to do is not be able to perform,” he says.

-Vilkin says Tradewinds’ success comes from its ability to excel in a number of different fields, and the ability of its different departments to compensate for each other in tough times.
+Vilkin says Tradewinds’ success comes from its ability to excel in several different fields, and the ability of its different departments to compensate for each other in tough times.

 “When all the pistons are firing,” Vilkin says,”our financial performance is like a supercharged, 500-horsepower V-8, but even when one or two are misfiring, we still have a nice 300-horsepower V-8.”